lpaube/NetPractice/README.md

   <br>

   1. The IP address is covered by the *internet* destination.
-  2. The IP addresses range of the various networks do not overlap.
+  2. The IP address range of the various networks do not overlap.
   <br>

   With the IP addresses already entered (greyed out), let's examine the ranges covered by the various networks: